Edmonton Metropolitan Transit Services Commission

-The Edmonton Metropolitan Transit Services Commission (EMTSC) is a regional public transit service which encompasses eight municipalities within the Edmonton Metropolitan Region of Alberta, Canada.
-The EMTSC is in the process of dismantling, after the City of Edmonton opted not to provide its share of the annual budget.
+The Edmonton Metropolitan Transit Services Commission (EMTSC) was a proposed regional public transit service which was intended to encompass eight municipalities within the Edmonton Metropolitan Region of Alberta, Canada.
+The EMTSC was dissolved, after the City of Edmonton opted not to provide its share of the annual budget.

 History

 The Edmonton Metropolitan Transit Services Commission (EMTSC) traces its roots to 2017, when the cities of Edmonton and St. Albert signed a Memorandum of Understanding to explore the creation of a regional transit services commission.
 In February 2020, thirteen municipal councils voted to investigate the potential for a regional transit services commission (RTSC).
 Nine of these municipalities, including Edmonton, St. Albert, Fort Saskatchewan, and Leduc, later submitted an application to the provincial government to establish the Edmonton Metropolitan Transit Services Commission.
 The town of Morinville opted out soon after the application was submitted, chiefly due to the COVID-19 pandemic.

 The commission was given ministerial permission to operate on 28 January 2021.
 The impetus for the commission's formation was the region's rapidly growing population, and the increasing interconnectivity of its member communities and their work forces.
-Paul Jankowski, formerly the Commissioner of the Transportation Services Department for the Regional Municipality of York, began his tenure as the EMTSC's first CEO on 17 May, 2021.
-In November 2021, the Board of Directors voted to move the planned commencement of operations from late 2022 to early 2023.
+Paul Jankowski, formerly the Commissioner of the Transportation Services Department for the Regional Municipality of York, began his tenure as the EMTSC's first CEO on 17 May 2021.
+In November 2021, the board of directors voted to move the planned commencement of operations from late 2022 to early 2023.

 In December 2022, Edmonton's City Council voted against contributing $13 million toward the EMTSC annual budget.
 In January 2023, the EMTSC board approved the implementation of a plan to permanently close the commission.

 Service Area

-The EMTSC has a membership of six cities and two towns:
+The EMTSC had a membership of six cities, two towns, and one Urban Service Area: